 Aims and Scope

-JLTL publishes original and refereed contributions that address, but are not limited to, the following thematic domains:
+JLTL publishes refereed contributions that address, but are not strictly confined to, the following thematic domains:

 -